zbirenbaum/SealFaceRecognition/README.md

     b.
 In a SEPARATE terminal window, run 'cd ~/Downloads/' to change directory
     c.
 Run
-`scp -i YOURNAME_id_rsa -r PHOTOFOLDER/ YOURNAME@gpu-1.colgate.edu:/data/YOURNAME_workspace/SealFaceRecognition/data/unprocessed`
+`scp -i YOURNAME_id_rsa.txt -r PHOTOFOLDER/ YOURNAME@gpu-1.colgate.edu:/data/YOURNAME_workspace/SealFaceRecognition/data/unprocessed`
 to copy the photos to AWS
 4. In the other terminal window still logged into AWS, run `cd SealFaceRecognition` to change directory
 5. Create a virtual environment by running: